 The Synergistic Effect Of Combining Plant Colors

 That’s the thinking behind the new category of health supplement called DailyColors.
-DailyColors has taken 16 bio-active colour micro-nutrients from fruits, vegetables and herbs and blended them into a one-a-day supplement.
+DailyColors has taken 16 bio-active color micro-nutrients from fruits, vegetables and herbs and blended them into a one-a-day supplement.

-It is a natural supplement that can be taken by children as young as 10 to people looking for ways to achieve healthy ageing.
+It is a natural supplement that can be taken by children as young as 10 to people looking for ways to achieve healthy aging.

 The inspiration was the Mediterranean Diet – which is the most researched diet ever – and which is confirmed as helping lower the risk of heart disease, stroke, cancer and diabetes.